101 Series: Stranded vs. Solid Patch Cords

 How Do they Differ?

 The key physical difference between a stranded cable and a solid cable is flexibility.
-Stranded cables are much more flexible and can withstand more bending compared to rigid solid conductors that can fail if flexed too many times.
+Stranded cables are much more flexible and can withstand more bending compare to rigid solid conductors that can fail if flexed too many times.
 And the more strands a conductor has, the greater the flexibility.
 Strand count can also impact cost – the more strands that make up a wire, the greater the cost.
 To keep costs down, stranded twisted-pair cable uses a high enough strand count to maintain proper flexibility but not so many that it creates a dramatic price difference.
 In other words, it’s a careful balance between cost and flexibility.

 Another key difference is electrical performance.
 Solid cables are better electrical conductors and provide superior, stable electrical characteristics over a wider range of frequencies, offering lower susceptibility to high-frequency effects and lower DC resistance than stranded cables.
 That’s precisely why TIA standards allow a 20% increase in attenuation for stranded construction.